 - cyclic alkanes.

-You will be able to identify some of the organic compounds you meet at A Level as cis or trans isomers.
-However, this naming system cannot cope with complex situations.
+The cis–trans naming system for geometrical isomers cannot cope with complex situations.
 For example, where it is not obvious which groups are on the same side of the C=C bond, or opposite to each other.
 This is where the E-Z system comes to the rescue.

 In A Level Chemistry, you only need to know about E-Z isomerism due to the presence of a C=C bond.